Rás Tailteann

 Rás Tailteann (/ga/; "Tailteann Race"), often shortened to the Rás, is an annual international cycling stage race, held in Ireland.
-Traditionally held in May, the race returned after a hiatus in 2022 as 5 day event held in June.
+Traditionally held in May, the race returned after a hiatus in 2022 as a five-day event held in June.
 By naming the race Rás Tailteann the original organisers, members of the National Cycling Association (NCA), were associating the cycle race with the Tailteann Games, a Gaelic festival in early medieval Ireland.

 The event was founded by Joe Christle in 1953 and was organised under the rules of the National Cycling Association (NCA).
 At that time competitive cycling in Ireland was deeply divided between three cycling organisations, the NCA, Cumann Rothaiochta na hÉireann (CRÉ) and the Northern Ireland Cycling Federation (NICF).
 The Rás Tailteann was the biggest race that the NCA organised each year.

 As a result of a Union Cycliste Internationale (UCI) motion, the NCA was banned from international races and all teams affiliated with the UCI were banned from competing in races organised by the NCA.
 Therefore, only teams that were not affiliated with the UCI or who were willing to take the chance of serving a suspension for competing in the Rás Tailteann competed in the Rás Tailteann.
 During this time the NCA cyclists achieved prominence in the Rás with Gene Mangan, Sé O'Hanlon and Paddy Flanagan being several legends of the race.
 Mangan won only one Rás but featured in the race throughout the 1960s and early-1970s winning a total of 12 stages while O'Hanlon won the race four times and won 24 stages.
 Flanagan won the Rás three times and had 11 stage wins.

 The NCA and the CRÉ together with NICF began unification talks in the late 1960s and early 1970s.
 As a result, a CRÉ team which included Pat McQuaid, Kieron McQuaid, Peter Morton and Peter Doyle was able to enter the race in 1974.
 Doyle won the race and the McQuaids won two stages each.
 The first Rás open to the two associations CRÉ and the NICF was in 1979 and enabled Stephen Roche to compete the event as part of the Ireland team.
 Roche won the event.

 The race developed into a much sought after event by professional and amateur teams from many parts of the world.

 As part of the elite international calendar it was eligible to award qualifying points that are required for participation in Olympic Games and the UCI Road World Championships.

 The first edition was held in 1953 as a two-day event but quickly developed into a week-long event.
 It ran every year, uninterrupted, until 2018.
 Following Cumann Rás Tailteann's failure to find a new principal sponsor for the race, it was announced in February 2019 that there would be no Rás that year.

 The race was a UCI 2.2 event.